thailt/facebook-account/README.md

 This is simple program to login facebook using phantomjs as browser, using selenium for controlling phantomjs.

-This program has implement login by username/password to get cookies.
+This program has implemented login by username/password then save cookies to file, serilize to Json, powered by Gson library.

-This program has implement login by saved cookies as kind of json, powered by Gson library.
+This program has implemented login by saved cookies.

-This program has saved source file and current screenshot.
+This program has saved page source and page screenshot.

-This program has implement simple scrolldown.
+This program has implement simple screen scrolldown to mimic user scrolling

-For change phantomjs executable file, change in PhantomJS or you can refactor to use it from other location.
+For change phantomjs executable directory, change in PhantomJS or you can refactor to load directory from properties.